OptimFinance/odao-proposals/0007-SplashAdjustment/0007-SplashAdjustment.md

 ## Proposal

+### Splash VE Bootstrap Event Positioning

+The 0006 decision remains the same, but with the initial price being higher, we explicitly mention that that higher cost is not taken on by the ODAO.
+Vote Bootstrapping pricings and the other terms remain the same otherwise.

 ### Splash Public Event Positioning

 The cost of acquiring and LP'ing 1% is 250k + 62.5k = 312.5k.
 Assuming we can provide liquidity at the sale price, which is not a given.
 Furthermore we must authorize a larger quantity of ADA for the event in order to avoid being pro-rata'd.